ameli/WhereIsMyPlume/README.md

 ### Requirements

-Matlab 2017a and later with the following toolbox are required:
+Matlab 2017a or later with the following toolboxes are required:

 * Statistics toolbox
 * Econometrics toolbox
 * Financial toolbox
-* Map toolbox
+* Mapping toolbox

+To reproduce the output plots in python (_optional_, you may not need this step), a Jupyter noteook and the following python packages are required:

+* numpy
+* scipy
+* matplotlib
+* basemap
+* matlab engine

+You can install these packages, for instance, with anaconda by

+    sudo conda install -c conda-forge jupyter numpy scipy matplotlib basemap

+and install matlab engine by

+    cd matlabroot/extern/engines/python
+    sudo python setup.py install

+In the above, `matlabroot` is the directory where Matlab is installed.

-### Download the code
+### Download the code and data

 1. Clone the repository:

         git clone https://github.com/ameli/WhereIsMyPlume.git

-2. The cloned repository contains the directory `data` which is an empty folder.
+2. The cloned repository contains the directory [`data`](https://github.com/ameli/WhereIsMyPlume/tree/master/data) which is an empty folder.
 Download the [actual data files](http://transport.me.berkeley.edu/thredds/fileServer/trajectories/FieldExperiment-2018/data.tar.gz) (650 MB) to replace with the empty `data` directory in the repository.
 You may do so either manually or by the following commands:

         cd WhereIsMyPlume
         wget http://transport.me.berkeley.edu/thredds/fileServer/trajectories/FieldExperiment-2018/data.tar.gz